 Assign a group of students a chapter to teach and leave it up to them to put together the presentation, whether it’s a slideshow, lecture notes, or even a deck of Brainscape flashcards.
 You can always fill in the gaps or assist with questions by chiming in.

-Remember, it is often said that the best way to solidify your learning is to teach it, so give students the opportunity to do this!
+This is something you can do in the weeks before an exam as a way to review each chapter.
+Remember, the best way to solidify your learning is to teach it, so give students the opportunity to do this!

 3. Improve student engagement by making and using flashcards

-Flashcards are an incredibly effective technique for learning new material, particularly for knowledge-intensive subjects like biology, history, medicine, science, and even language vocab.
 This is as true for Grade 1 children as it is for law graduates preparing for the bar exam (so, no, flashcards are not a trivial learning method for kids).
 If anything, the benefits of studying flashcards tend to show up most potently in high-stakes subjects for more mature learners.

 Making and using flashcards in your class is a great way to: